pebblecode/pebblecode.github.io/_posts/2016-05-23-conquering-pagespeed-with-jekyll.md

 {% include image.html url="/img/posts/2016-05-23-conquering-pagespeed-with-jekyll/pagespeed-score.png" caption="PageSpeed Insights' red box of doom" %}

+PageSpeed helped bring visibility to the major pain points of which to focus our efforts.

 #### Main areas of our focus:
 - Avoid render blocking javascript and CSS
 - Optimise how CSS is delivered